performancecopilot/pcp/src/pmdas/statsd/README.md

 - **statsd.pmda.time_spent_aggregating** <br>Total time in nanoseconds spent aggregating metrics

 These names are blacklisted for user usage.
 No messages with these names will processed.
 While not yet reserved, whole <strong>statsd.pmda.*</strong> namespace is not recommended to use for user metrics.

-# Roadmap
-- Make sure code is optimized
-- Add more tests
-- Allow _value_ to be expressed in _e_ notation

 # FAQ